Are Probiotics Good For You?

 “An estimated 100 trillion microorganisms representing more than 500 different species inhabit every normal, healthy bowel… Gut-dwelling bacteria keep pathogens (harmful microorganisms) in check, aid digestion and nutrient absorption, and contribute to immune function.”

-If each of us already hosts 100 trillion of healthy microorganisms, what would be the point of adding billions more?
+If each of us already hosts 100 trillion healthy microorganisms, what would be the point of adding billions more?

 It’s true that NCCIH research shows probiotics may: